Aledosim/adreg/README.md

 - START: starting date in the format dd-mm-yyyy
 - END: ending date in the format dd-mm-yyy
 On this command, END is defaults to the current day and can be omitted.

+### Getting help
+You can add the -h flag on the commands to see the informations.

 ### Testing
 To run the tests execute on the root directory: